Are you ready for the next storm?

 San Francisco winter storms can cause floods, landslides, uprooted trees, and downed or broken utility lines in almost any neighborhood.
 The City and County of San Francisco has prepared safety tips to help you have a safe winter and protect yourself and your property.
 For all emergencies, call 911.
 To report downed tree limbs, clogged catch basins or localized flooding, call 311.

-FREE SANDBAGS: You can pick up sandbags at DPW's Operations Yard to help prevent flooding in your home.
+FREE SANDBAGS: You can pick up sandbags at our Operations Yard to help prevent flooding in your home.
 Learn more.

 11/27 Press Release: Public Works Prepares For Upcoming Storm